Kenya

 WTO figures show that 37% of deaths in Africa were related to overweight in 2019 rising from 24% in 2000.

-Large multinational companies have also been accused of exacerbating the malnutrition crisis by selling less healthy products in low-income countries compared to those in wealthier nations, ATNI found.
+Taking advantage of weaker regulation, large multinational companies have been accused of exacerbating the malnutrition crisis in Africa by selling less healthy products in low-income countries compared to those in wealthier nations, ATNI found.

-The Kenyan nutrition label is just the latest initiative aimed at strengthening food regulation and increasing consumer awareness about healthy nutrition after a new 4% sugar tax was introduced in February.
+The Kenyan nutrition label is just the latest initiative aimed at strengthening food standards and increasing consumer awareness about healthy nutrition after a new 4% sugar tax was introduced in February.

 Go to video